-For arbitrary and , finding a solution is known to be NP-hard.
-Although this fact is not inherently useful, it does hint at how we can use MQ in cryptography.
-For signature schemes, one idea is to engineer a multivariate quadratic map (the public key) along with a trapdoor for efficient inversion (the private key).
+Given arbitrary and , finding a solution is known to be NP-hard.
+This suggests that MQ may be a suitable one-way function.
+For signature schemes, one idea is to engineer a map (the public key) along with a trapdoor (the private key).
 Then to sign a message, we hash it to a vector and sample a preimage so that .

 In UOV, we obfuscate an easy-to-invert by composing with an invertible linear map .
 The public key is , and the private key is the decomposition.
 We sign by solving and publishing .

-Rainbow is a variant of UOV designed to be robust against certain attacks.
+Rainbow is a variant of UOV designed to be robust against certain attacks, and therefore have smaller parameters.
 The idea is to solve for the first variables in two phases.
 Choose , and consider with quadratics of the form To solve , randomly fix .
-The last quadratics become linear, and we solve for .
+The latter quadratics become linear, and we solve for .
 This makes the first quadratics linear, and we solve for .
-Again, we compose with random linear maps to obtain .
+Again, we compose with an invertible linear map to obtain .

 To better understand the Rainbow attack, we will shift to a conceptually simpler description of the signature schemes.
 The matrix form of a multivariate quadratic is , which implies Analogously, the polar form of is defined to be which is bilinear.
 From now on we will drop the constant term, which is always zero.

 Here is an alternate description of the UOV signature scheme.
-For a public key , the trapdoor is a linear subspace of dimension such that for all ; we say that vanishes on .
-To sample a preimage for , fix a random vector and find a solution for which is linear since is bilinear, is constant, and crucially for any choice of .
+For a public key , the trapdoor is a linear subspace of dimension such that vanishes on , i.e., for all .
+To sample a preimage for , fix a random vector and find a solution for This equation is linear since is bilinear, is constant, and crucially for any choice of .
 Intuitively, behaves linearly when restricted to the coset .
 Since has dimension , we will likely find a solution; otherwise, try again with new .
-It’s also worth noting that using any vector in the coset yields the same solution.
+It’s also worth noting that fixing any vector in the coset yields the same solution.